patrykoles/LaneControl/README.md

 - React Hook Form & Yup for form validation
 - Tailwind CSS for styling
 ## Deployment
-In order to run backend of the app go to directory `LaneControll/LaneControll-backend/api`.
+In order to run backend of the app open file `LaneControl/LaneControl-backend/api/appsetting.json` and replace placeholder values in **DefaultConnection** and **SigningKey** with your own data.
-Then run:
+Then go to directory `LaneControl/LaneControl-backend/api` and run:
 ```sh
 dotnet watch run
 ```
-In order to run frontend of the app go to directory `LaneControll/LaneControll-frontend`.
+In order to run frontend of the app go to directory `LaneControl/LaneControl-frontend`.
 Then run:
 ```sh
 npm install